maniac-mc/maniac-mc/README.md

 - Deletion
 - Swap

+## Why MANIAC?

+The original MANIAC computer (for Mathematical Analyzer, Numerical Integrator, and Computer) was built in the early 1950s at Los Alamos National Laboratory.
+It was one of the first machines used to perform Monte Carlo simulations in statistical physics and nuclear research.

 ## LAMMPS compatibility

-**MANIAC-MC** uses the same `.data` file format as LAMMPS for molecular topology.
-Electrostatic interactions are handled using Ewald summation.
-**MANIAC-MC** assumes that the real units system is used, and that a pair style of the familly lj/cut/coul/long is used.
+MANIAC uses the same `.data` file format as LAMMPS for molecular topology.
+MANIAC assumes that the real units system is used, and that a pair style of the family `lj/cut/coul/long` is used.

 ## Build the documentation